B. about 1662 in Port-Royal, Acadia

 Wife: Françoise Chiasson Lavallée

-Pierre Morin was uprooted from his native Acadia to the colony of Quebec because of the actions of his brother and corruption in the town where he lived.
+Pierre Morin was uprooted from his native Acadia to the St. Lawrence River area of New France because of the actions of his brother and corruption in the town where he lived.
 Pierre was born in Port-Royal, Acadia in about 1662, the son of Pierre Morin dit Boucher and Marie-Madeleine Martin.
 He was the oldest of their 12 children.
 On November 8, 1682, he married Françoise Chiasson Lavallée in the town of Beaubassin, located on the isthmus where modern-day Nova Scotia joins New Brunswick.
 Beaubassin had been founded in 1672 by Michel Leneuf, who became the most powerful man in town.

 In 1688, Leneuf's unmarried 17 year-old daughter became pregnant and Pierre's brother Louis was named as the father.
 Leneuf in collaboration with the parish priest Father Claude Trouve sought to punish not just Louis, but all of his close relatives, which included Pierre and his family.
 It was ruled that the entire clan be banished from Acadia, with Louis sent away on a ship to serve in the French Navy.
 He was not heard from again by the family.

 The Morins first moved to Ristigouche, a village of M'kmaq Indians, where Pierre's father died within a year.
-The rest moved on to Quebec by 1694.
-Pierre and Françoise had 11 children together, with three born in Beaubassin, one in Ristigouche and the youngest seven in Quebec.
+The rest moved on to the Quebec City region by 1694.
+Pierre and Françoise had 11 children together, with three born in Beaubassin, one in Ristigouche and the youngest seven in towns along the St. Lawrence River.
 By 1697, Pierre lived in Montmagny and he stayed there for the rest of his life.

 All of Pierre's children lived to maturity, giving him many descendants.
 Françoise died sometime between 1727 and 1731.
 Pierre died in April 1741 at Montmagny and was buried on the 15th of that month.